denis-sokolov/purisa-code/README.md

 Purisa-code is a hand-written proportional typeface for programming with advanced features, such as kerning, ligatures, and other contextual replacements.

+Download the font in the [releases section](https://github.com/denis-sokolov/purisa-code/releases/).
+The repository only contains working files.

 ## Credits

 Original Purisa typeface has been created by [Thai Linux Working Group](http://linux.thai.net/svn/software/fonts-tlwg/trunk/tlwg/CREDITS),